rohit11544/CUDA-Cpp-Projects/README.md

 # CUDA-Cpp-Projects
 CUDA/C++ optimization programs

-Here are the implimentation of CUDA/C++ programs which are optimized to a good Kernel.
+Here are the implimentation of CUDA/C++ programs which are optimized to a good Kernel time.
 These are the improvment in there time for the optimization steps.

 ## Matrix Multiplaction